divyanshupundir/mavlink-kotlin/README.md

 ## Key Design Considerations

 ### Code generation instead of reflection
-Reflection-based code is prone to errors, difficult to understand and difficult for compiler to optimize.
+Reflection-based code is prone to errors, difficult to understand and difficult for compilers to optimize.

 On the other hand, generated code is much easier for the users to go through and understand.
-And apart from the obvious possibilities of compile-time and run-time optimizations, it is free from fragility that reflection brings in. mavlink-kotlin heavily uses code generation to avoid reflection and provide compile-time safety.
+And apart from the obvious possibilities of compile-time and run-time optimizations, it is free from the fragility that reflection brings in. mavlink-kotlin heavily uses code generation to avoid reflection and provide compile-time safety.

-In-fact, we've even tested it against other available MAVLink JVM implementations, and this library is **20,000x to 45,000x** faster in terms of serialization and deserialization speeds and provides a much better memory footprint.
+In fact, we've even tested it against other available MAVLink JVM implementations, and this library is **20,000x to 45,000x** faster in terms of serialization and deserialization speeds and provides a much better memory footprint.
 Don't believe us? try out the comparison tests in the `mavlink-kotlin` module.